 Create a full one-page outline of your paper/project following the rubric in the Final Project description.
 The outline must be fleshed out with solid content to receive credit (ie outlines with single sentences per section or sparse word fragments will not receive credit.)
 Include at least five scholarly sources of information about your project site, and in-text reference your data within the outline.
 After submitting your outline, provide feedback to at least two outlines submitted by your classmates in the discussion – you must include ways to improve the project outline.
 Simply telling someone they did a great job is not sufficient.

-Final Paper: New Solutions to Contemporary Development Challenges
+Final Project: New Solutions to Contemporary Development Challenges

-Create a five-page proposal for a new development project targeting the problem you identified in your first assignment.
-Your proposal should include:
+Use the information gathered in the previous assignments to create a ten-page grant proposal for a new development project targeting the problem you identified in your first assignment.
+View the Final Project webpage for guidelines and criteria.